 - Prior uterine surgery, such as a C-section or fibroid removal

 - Middle age

-Most cases of adenomyosis, which depends on estrogen, are found in women in their 40s and 50s, with a low incidence after menopause.
-Finding adenomyosis in middle-aged women could relate to longer exposure to estrogen compared with that of younger women.
+Most cases of adenomyosis — which depends on estrogen — are found in women in their 40s and 50s.
+Adenomyosis in middle-aged women could relate to longer exposure to estrogen compared with that of younger women.
 Until recently, adenomyosis was most often diagnosed only when a woman had a hysterectomy.
 Current research suggests that the condition may also be common, but often undetected, in younger women.

 - Stewart EA.
 Uterine adenomyosis. http://www.uptodate.com/home.
 Accessed Jan.
 22, 2015.